Did you just finish a big paint job and now need to find a way to safely dispose of the old paint can?

-How to Dispose of Leftover Paint
+How to Dispose of Paint:

 **Click to auto-scroll by section